Constantly tired? Find the causes with a blood test.

 Can medications affect the CRP level?

-Yes, some medications can affect the inflammation marker (CRP level).
+Yes, some medications can affect the inflammatory marker (CRP level).
 Anti-inflammatory drugs, such as corticosteroids or non-steroidal anti-inflammatory drugs (NSAIDs), can lower the CRP level.
-Before a CRP test, the doctor should be informed about all medications being taken.
+Before a CRP test, the doctor should be informed about all medications taken.

 How long does it take for the CRP level to normalize after an inflammation?